Alvin Curran

 Variations on a Scene, Vassiviére-en-Limousin, 1993

 Crystal Psalms (1988), radio concert for six choruses; six sextets each including a quartet (violas, cellos, bass clarinets, bass flutes, trombones, tenor sax/tuba) plus accordion and percussion; tape.
-Duration 53:20.
+Duration 53'.
 Produced and first broadcast by a consortum of six European radios with coordination from RAI, Rome.
 Used as music for Nancy Karp's dance piece, Kristallnacht, 1993: "Extraordinary...a great American score" - Octavio Roca (SF Chronicle).
-See discography and liner notes; Listen to excerpt 1 excerpt 2
+See discography and liner notes Listen to excerpt 1 excerpt 2

 Edible Weeds (1988), for piano, violin, cello, flute, clarinet, trombone, percussion.
-Duration 42:32.
+Duration 43'.
 First performance Group 180, Budapest.
 Listen to an excerpt

-Schtetl Variations (1987), for piano solo.
-Duration 38:40.
+Schtetl Variations (1988), for piano solo.
+Duration 39'.
 First performance Yvar Mikhashoff. (liner notes) See discography.
 Listen to excerpt 1 excerpt 2

-Maritime Rites Philadelphia (1987), for imported ship horns, brass and percussion ensembles on boats, produced by Relâche Ensemble.
+Maritime Rites Philadelphia (1987), for imported ship horns, brass and percussion ensembles on boats, produced by Relâche Ensemble for New Music America.
 First performance Philadelphia.
+Listen to an excerpt on the web

 Waterworks Linz (1987), for shiphorns, brass ensemble, tape, fireworks, in collaboration with fireworks artist Pierre-Alain Hubert.
 Ars Electronica Festival, Sound Cloud, Linz.
 Listen to an excerpt.